methods hero image

 Stage 9.
 Post-launch QA and maintenance

-Lean IT
+Lean development

-Lean is based on the unique production system created and used by Toyota (Toyota production system - TPS).
-Lean is about creating value with fewer losses, and waste.
+The Lean methodology is based on the unique production system created and used by Toyota.
+Lean is about creating value with fewer losses and less waste.
 It’s not a methodology or a process: it’s a set of principles.
+Lean IT uses lean manufacturing and lean services principles in the development and management of IT products and services.

 There are 7 main principles that Lean is based on.